ArchipelagoMW/Archipelago/worlds/ffmq/docs/setup_en.md

 ### Linux Setup

 1. Download and install [Archipelago](<https://github.com/ArchipelagoMW/Archipelago/releases/latest>). **The installer file is located in the assets section at the bottom of the version information.
-You'll likely be looking for the `.appImage`.**
+You'll likely be looking for the `.AppImage`.**
 2. It is recommended to use either RetroArch or BizHawk if you run on linux, as snes9x-rr isn't compatible.

 ### Windows Setup